Avnsx/fansly-downloader/README.md

 Do you have any unanswered questions or want to know more about fansly scraper?
 Head over to the [Wiki](https://github.com/Avnsx/fansly/wiki)

 + **Q**: "Why do some executables show detections on them in VirusTotal?"
 **A**: They are false positives (invalid detections).
-I literally e-mail each release of the scraper, for manual analysis to antivirus providers and the not 💩 providers actually analyse and delist them, while others don't even bother reading their e-mails, but for some reason managed to get on VirusTotals file scanning system.
+I literally e-mail each release of the scraper, for manual analysis to antivirus providers and the not 💩 providers actually analyse and unflag them, while others don't even bother reading their e-mails, but for some reason managed to get on VirusTotals file scanning system.

 + **Q**: "Could you add X feature or do X change?"
 **A**: Star the project and I'll think about it.
 Otherwise you could always [open a pull request](https://github.com/Avnsx/fansly/pulls)